-Quantum Matter Institute SIMULATING QUANTUM COMPUTATION WITH MAGIC STATES How Many "BITS" for "IT" Michael Zurel, Cihan Okay, Robert Raussendorf Department of Physics & Astronomy, University of British Columbia, Vancouver, Canada Stewart Blusson Quantum Matter Institute, Vancouver, Canada Department of Mathematics, Bilkent University, Ankara, Turkey
+SIMULATING QUANTUM COMPUTATION WITH MAGIC STATES HOW MANY "BITS" FOR "IT" Michael Zurel^{1,2}, Cihan Okay3, Robert Raussendorf^{2,4}

+1Department of Physics & Astronomy, University of British Columbia, Vancouver, Canada 2Stewart Blusson Quantum Matter Institute, University of British Columbia, Vancouver, Canada 3Department of Mathematics, Bilkent University, Ankara, Turkey 4Institute of Theoretical Physics, Leibniz Universität Hannover, Hannover, Germany

 Abstract: A recently introduced classical simulation method for universal quantum computation with magic states operates by repeated sampling from probability functions [1].
 This description of quantum computation is closely related to sampling algorithms based on Wigner functions, with the important distinction that Wigner functions can take negative values obstructing the sampling.
 Indeed, negativity in Wigner functions has been identified as a precondition for a quantum speed-up.
 However, it turns out that once sufficiently general (quasi)probability functions are admitted, there is no need for any negativity at all.
-Universal quantum computation can be described by repeated sampling from a generalized phase space whose points are labeled by the vertices of the $\Lambda$ polytopes.
-This process essentially resembles a random walk, with the complication function function changes from one time step to the next and can depend on the prior sampling history.
-The question of interest for the present work is how much classical information of quantum computations must track, i.e. What is the length of the bit strings returned by the sampling?
-For example, if it turned out that those bit strings were very long, say exponentially long in the number n of magic states, this would provide a convenient explanation for the hardness of classical simulation of universal quantum computation using $\Lambda$ polytopes.
+Universal quantum computation can be described by repeated sampling from a generalized phase space whose points are labeled by the vertices of the A polytopes.
+This process essentially resembles a random walk, with the complication that the transition function changes from one time step to the next and can depend on the prior sampling history.
+The question of interest for the present work is how much classical information the simulation of quantum computations must track, i.e. What is the length of the bit strings returned by the sampling?
+For example, if it turned out that those bit strings were very long, say exponentially long in the number n of magic states, this would provide a convenient explanation for the hardness of classical simulation of universal quantum computation using A polytopes.
 If the information storage itself is inefficient, so is the processing.
 However, this is not what we find.
-We find that the bit strings are short: $O(n^2)$ .
+We find that the bit strings are short: $O(n^2)$.
 Thus, the presumed hardness of this simulation must come from the computational hardness of the sampling processes involved.

-Magic state quantum computation (QCM) QCM is a universal model of quantum computation in which:
+Magic state quantum computation (QCM)